Bahmni/bahmni-mart/README.md

   **Note** : Password should be a Non Empty string.
 * HTTPS for metabase (optional)
+  * Let's encrypt
     * Certificates generated from [let's encrypt](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/35586093/Configure+Valid+SSL+Certificates) can be used for metabase by converting them into jks format.
     Update the following properties in setup.yml to run metabase with https.

     |Property | Comment |